ooyala/retries/README.md

 Retries is a gem that provides a single function, `with_retries`, to evaluate a block with randomized, truncated, exponential backoff.

-There are similar projects out there (see [here](https://github.com/afazio/retry_block) and [here](https://bitbucket.org/amanking/retry_this/wiki/Home)) but these will require you to implement the backoff scheme yourself.
+There are similar projects out there (see [retry_block](https://github.com/afazio/retry_block) and [retry_this](https://bitbucket.org/amanking/retry_this/wiki/Home), for example) but these will require you to implement the backoff scheme yourself.
 If you don't need randomized exponential backoff, you should check out those gems.

 ## Installation